of graduate employers say relevant experience is essential to getting a job with them

 DDM can be achieved from either an Extended Diploma or a combination* of smaller BTEC qualifications.

-Irish Leaving Certificate: Grade profile of three subjects at H2 including biology and one subjects at H3 the remaining tariff points can be made up of Higher or Ordinary subject grades.
+Irish Leaving Certificate: Grade profile of three subjects at H2 including biology and one subject at H3.
+The remaining tariff points can be made up of Higher or Ordinary subject grades.

 Irish Leaving Certificates grades of the following will be accepted as GCSE qualifications from within the subject areas above.

 - O1-O4 or A1-C3 (Ordinary Level)